Taychingxian/Cb1_Project/README.md

 4. **Explainability** — `local_contributions()` approximates each feature's local
    effect by combining its global Random Forest importance with how far the user's value sits from the population mean (in standard-deviation units).
+5. **Explanation & guidance** — the app turns those contributions into a plain-language "Why did I get this result?" summary (naming the biggest factors), then shows prevention tips: targeted advice for the factors raising the user's risk and a general healthy-living checklist.

 ---